cardano-foundation/incentivized-testnet-stakepool-registry/USAGE_POLICY.md

 By using this Repository, you agree that the following data and information you submit will be made public, including but not limited to its use in any of the supported Testnet Wallets:

-1. Your pool identifier (ID - Bech32-encoded)
+1. Your owner public key (Bech32-encoded)
-2. Your stake pool ticker (3 to 4 character identifier)
+2. Your stake pool ticker (3 to 5 character identifier)
+3. Your stake pool name (1 to 50 character identifier)
+4. A description of your stake pool (1 to 255 characters)
-3. The URL of your stake pool’s web page
+5. The URL of your stake pool’s web page
-4. Your pledge address (Bech32-encoded)
+6. Your pledge address (Bech32-encoded)

 ### 7. Best Effort Delivery